 After receiving medical treatment, he boarded the U.S.S.Tryon and arrived at San Francisco on October 24, 1945, which was almost four years to the day that he had sailed for the Philippines from the city.
 After arriving, he was taken to Letterman General Hospital.

-Judson remained in the army and returned to Japan before serving in Korea.
-He was married and the father of one son.
-He was discharged on August 8, 1957, as a Master Sergeant.
+Judson remained in the army and returned to Japan in September 1950 before serving in Korea.
+Judson became the father of one son, but his marriage ended in divorce.
+He married Dorothy J. Drummond He was discharged on August 8, 1957, as a Master Sergeant.